Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Geometric Deep Learning.md

 Graph Convolution: Recursive Computation with Shared Parameters:

-* Represent each node based on its neighbourhood
+* Represent each node based on its neighborhood
 * Recursively compute the state of each node by propagating previous states using relation specific transformations
 * Backpropagation through Structure